 Famed climber Reinhold Messner lost his brother, Günther Messner, on Nanga in 1970.
 Messner would go on to try and ascend the mountain three more times before succeeding.

 Zerain’s team announced on 27 June that communication with the climbers had been lost on 24 June.
 According to a statement on their Twitter account, the team stated that because of the number of days the climbers have spent on the Mazeno Ridge, they believe their radio equipment has lost battery.

 — 2x14x8000 (@2x14x8000) June 27, 2017

 The tweet was shared via an image of Nanga Parbat and its text reads, translated from Spanish, as:

 Since last Saturday, 24 June, we have not been able to maintain any contact whatsoever with Alberto Zerain and Mariano Galvan.
 The number of days they have spent on the Mazeno Ridge has led us to believe that the radios have lost their battery power.
 We are doing everything possible to reestablish communications, We will keep everyone informed of any new information.

 Zerain was involved in another mountaineering disaster in 2008 on K2.
 During that expedition, he ascended the mountain as a solo climber before the rest of the teams.
-Alberto Zerain was able to make it to the summit and descend, however, the teams who were climbing behind him were caught in a series of avalanches.
+Alberto Zerain was able to make it to the summit and descend, however, the teams who were climbing behind him were caught in a series of avalanches and icefalls.
 In total, 11 climbers died on those expeditions now known as The 2008 K2 Tragedy.